The Great Inversion: How AI Broke the Software Development Model We Spent 50 Years Building

 Molist's 2 a.m. server outage story is not just an anecdote — it is an archetype of the failure mode that AI-native teams must confront.
 When a server returned 503 errors, the on-call engineer consulted an AI tool.
 The AI read the documentation and recommended restarting the server.
 After six restarts and an escalation, a senior engineer looked at the logs for thirty seconds and identified the real problem: a full database connection pool caused by a background batch job.
 That knowledge lived nowhere except in the senior engineer's head[1].

-The Thoughtworks retreat gave this problem a name and a solution framework.
+The Thoughtworks retreat gave this second problem a name and a solution framework.
 They proposed the concept of an "agent subconscious" — a knowledge graph built from years of post-mortems, incident data, undocumented edge cases, and the latent institutional knowledge that normally exists only in senior engineers' minds[7][9].
-Without this context, AI agents will keep recommending the documented solution while the real problem lies in undocumented system behaviour.
+Without this context, AI agents will keep recommending the documented solution — or, worse, the "optimal" solution — while the real problem lies in undocumented system behaviour that only a human who has lived through a previous incident would recognise.

 The "Angry Agent" Principle